harmonylang/harmonylang.github.io/docs-src/textbook/harmonyintro.md

 <figcaption>Figure 2.3 (
 <a href=https://harmony.cs.cornell.edu/code/hello4.hny>code/hello4.hny</a>):
-An infinite number of outputs </figcaption>
+Harmony program with an infinite number of outputs </figcaption>

 But programs can usually have more than one execution and produce multiple different outputs as a result.
 This is usually as a result of